 Supplementary Fig. 1.
 Receiver operating characteristic (ROC) curves of ClearVariant and baseline models.
 ClearVariant outperforms all baseline models.
 The dotted red line represents the y = x line, and with both All LOF and All GOF curves coinciding with it.
+The average true positive rate over false positive rate is represented by a solid line, whereas the standard deviation is indicated by a shaded region.
+The average and standard deviation were measured using 5-fold cross-validation.